-Productivity started to recover.
+Productivity recovered.
 Services saw a decline, while the agriculture and industry sector increased its productivity.

-Regarding the foreign economic relations, the trade deficit decreased from 23.4% of GDP in 2009 to 21.3% of GDP in 2010 and 25.2% in 2011.
-Total exports grew in 2011.
+Regarding the foreign economic relations, the trade deficit decreased from 23.4% of GDP in 2009 to 21.3% of GDP in 2010 and it has declined to 19.0% in 2015.